PayloadJF/COMP1730/README.md

 # install
-To run this code,we need to install jupyter notebook first ·· aaaa
+To run this code,we need to install and run jupyter notebook first `` pip install jupyter jupyter notebook
-··
+``